janikkreit/ParticleAI/README.md

 ## Problem
 By collinding photons and protons not only η′ are created.
 There are also 2π0, η and ω mesons which overlays the wanted reaction.
 These mesons can decay in two or more photons and therefore appear in this analysis.
-If an meson decays to e.g. 4 photons it is possible that 2 photons do not hit any detector so the event looks like an two photon event.
+If an meson decays to e.g. 4 photons it is possible that 2 photons do not hit any detector so the event looks like a two photon event.

 ## Solution
 A neural network which knows reaction paramters like energy, azimuthal and polar angle of the proton and the two photons in the final can than decide whether an η′ meson or some other meson was created.
 Monte Carlo simulations were used to train the neural net.